 If you can’t access insights for your SMS marketing, I recommend using the insights of your social media platforms and emails to see when you audience is online or the most engaging.

 This data should give you better-targeted campaign and time when to send out these messages.
-Keep in mind your users locations and market to create tailored messages and deliver at the best time for their time zone.
+Keep in mind your users' location and demographics to create tailored messages and deliver at the best time for their time zone.

 Want to learn more about SMS marketing?
 Download our free guide below to learn how to create a successful SMS Marketing campaign.